Jaganmuthuvel/Weather-App/README.md

 Enter a city name to fetch real-time weather.

 View forecast details such as temperature, humidity, and wind speed.

-Use the ChatGPT panel to ask natural language questions about weather conditions, travel planning, or clothing suggestions.
-🧠 LLM Integration (ChatGPT)

-The app connects to OpenAI’s API to enhance user interaction:

 Explains weather terms in plain English.